bharadwaj-raju/TextSuggest/README.md

 You can set the order of loading of processors by creating a file called `load-order.txt` in the processor directory, which should have a newline-separated list of processors.
 The processors will then load in that order.

-## Other langauges
+## Other languages

 English and Bangla dictionaries are provided by default.

-For other langauges, follow these steps:
+For other languages, follow these steps:

 - Get a suitable dictionary/wordlist for your language.
 Search online for "<language name> wordlist" or "<language name> dictionary".